-The human brain grows from a neural tube with forebrain, midbrain and hindbrain areas that later form the cortex, limbic system and cerebellum (Figure 6.24).
+The human brain grows from a neural tube, whose forebrain, midbrain and hindbrain areas later form the cortex, limbic and cerebellum systems (Figure 6.24).
 This basic division reflects three basic brain functions:

 1. Input.
 What is out there?